City Guide for: Montauban, France

 Toulouse

-Known as "La Ville Rose" (The Pink City) for its distinctive terracotta brick architecture, Toulouse offers a vibrant mix of history, culture, and modern innovation.
-Explore the Place du Capitole, visit the Basilica of Saint-Sernin (a UNESCO World Heritage site), and discover the Cité de l'Espace, a space-themed amusement park.
-Enjoy the lively atmosphere of the city's markets and restaurants.
+Known as "La Ville Rose" (The Pink City) for its distinctive terracotta brick architecture, Toulouse offers a vibrant blend of history and modernity.
+Explore the Place du Capitole, the city's grand main square, and visit the Basilica of Saint-Sernin, a UNESCO World Heritage site and one of the largest Romanesque churches in Europe.
+Don't miss the Cité de l'Espace, a fascinating space museum, or a stroll along the Garonne River.
+Toulouse boasts a rich culinary scene, so be sure to sample local specialties like cassoulet.

 Travel Time